boxiaowave/ArxivBrowserwithPython/README.md

 Run it in terminal or python shell with python2.

-Follow the message to do what you want it to do.
+Follow the message to choose what you want it todo.

 The pdf file will be downloaded in a folder of current directory named 'ArxivPaper'.